How to do it:

 Common benefits:

-Reduces strain and supports recovery from low back pain - Improves hip and spine coordination - Supports sacroiliac and thoracolumbar stability - Enhances pelvic floor health.
+Reduces strain and supports recovery from low back pain, improves hip and spine coordination, supports sacroiliac and thoracolumbar stability and enhances pelvic floor health.